 "I know just what you need."

-(having been through pregnancies with me, he really does unfortunately know where I turn when I need a fix)
+does unfortunately know where I turn when I need a fix)

 ...